19.12.2025

 How CCRIS Impacts Your Creditworthiness

-Your CCRIS report is one of the key factors banks use to determine your creditworthiness, but it's not the only one.
-Banks will also consider your income, employment history, and other financial obligations.
-However, a clean CCRIS report gives you a solid foundation when applying for credit.
+Your CCRIS report is one of the principal factors that banks use to rate your creditworthiness but it isn’t the only one.
+They will take your salary, employment history and other financial commitments into account as well.
+However, having a clean CCRIS report gives you a good start at applying for credit.

-For instance, if you're looking to take out a personal loan or mortgage, banks will examine your CCRIS report for any signs of overdue debts, missed payments, or accounts under legal action.
-These factors can lead to your application being rejected, or at the very least, result in higher interest rates.
+For example, if you plan to apply for a personal loan or mortgage, the banks will study your CCRIS report for indications of overdue debts, missed repayment dates or other accounts lodged for legal action – which would get your application rejected or at least, attract higher interest rates.

 FAQ

-This refers to all your current outstanding loans and credit lines, including mortgages, car loans, credit cards, and overdrafts.
+These are all your existing loans and credit lines that have not been settled, such as mortgages, car loans, and credit cards, and overdraft.

-These are accounts that are closely monitored by financial institutions, typically those with overdue payments or under special debt management programs like those handled by AKPK (Credit Counselling and Debt Management Agency).
+Accounts that have been tagged by the financial institution to keep track of, often those that have missed payments or on special debt management programs like those run by AKPK (Credit Counselling and Debt Management Agency).

-How do missed or late payments affect my CCRIS report?
+How are missed or late payments reflected in my CCRIS report?